rcrodrigues/movie-app/README.md

 # Movie App
-An android app designed to consume the MovieDB.
-This was develop as part of the Android Nanodegree at Udacity.
+An Android app designed to consume the MovieDB.
+This was developed as part of the Android Nanodegree at Udacity.